2. Numeric vectors#

 ,z

-,matrices (and matrix-like objects) with
+,matrices (and matrix-like objects) by

 A